 Dessert after brunch is a tough call; yes you’d like something to satisfy your sweet tooth in the middle of the afternoon, but you’ve already had a full meal (and maybe a cocktail or two).
 But a light, healthy dessert strikes exactly the right note.
-Try out these 9 healthy dessert recipes that are just sweet enough and won’t push you over the edge of your post-brunch food coma.
+Try out these 9 healthy dessert recipes that are just sweet enough and are perfect for entertaining.

 1. Tropical Fruit Salad with Cacao Nibs